 Pushing forward Apple’s stated goal of replacing your physical wallet, Wallet will allow for in-app user ID verification.
-For example, when purchasing alcohol through an online food ordering app, users can then confirm their age with their on-system government issued ID information.
+For example, when purchasing alcohol through an online food ordering app, users can confirm their age with their on-system government-issued ID information.

-An interesting new feature announced alongside changes to Wallet and Keys is Apple Pay Later, allowing users to break up payments they make through Apple Pay into installments.
+An interesting new feature announced alongside changes to Wallet and Keys is Apple Pay Later.
+This feature allows users to break up payments they make through Apple Pay into installments.
 According to Apple, Apple Pay Later enters into standard Apple Pay integration without the need for developer action, but this looks like something to at the very least be aware of.

 Parental controls will see changes with iOS 16.
 For one, this update introduces a new age appropriateness slider that impacts which apps kids can use.

-Another new feature for Apple devices is a shared library.
+Another feature new to Apple devices is a shared library.
 With this feature, users can add, remove, or modify items in the shared folder, and with equal permissions.
 How this feature may interact with apps and Apple’s user-based permissions system remains unclear.

 iOS 16 Beta now available